adoumasseo/printf/README.md

 Education is when you read the fine print.
 Experience is what you get if you don't.
 With a face like mine, I do better in print.
-What one has not experienced, one will never understand in print
+What one has not experienced, one will never understand in print Nothing in fine print is ever good news